![]() |

 facilities.
 Sometime later, he also built a factory that produced spinning

 jennies in the city of Liege.
-Verviers then followed the example of Ghent.
+Verviers then followed the example of Ghent becoming a center for textile as well as machine making.

 The